ibm-cloud-docs/codeengine/connectivity-outbound.md

 * After you restrict outbound connections from your {{site.data.keyword.codeengineshort}} project, you can see unintended side effects such as failing build runs because no external requests can be made.

-### Deleting an allowed destination IP address range for outbound connectivity
+### Deleting an allowed outbound destination for outbound connectivity
 {: #delete-allowed-destination-ui}
 {: ui}

-You can delete previously defined allowed destination IP address ranges, if you no longer want them defined for outbound connectivity.
+You can delete previously defined allowed outbound destinations, if you no longer want them defined for outbound connectivity.

 Deleting allowed destination IP address ranges blocks outbound traffic for {{site.data.keyword.codeengineshort}} applications, function, and jobs within a project.
 {: remember}

 1. Go to the Connectivity page:
     1. Select your project from the [Projects page in the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}.
-    2. Click **Project settings** > **Connectivity** to see a list of existing allowed destination IP address ranges.
+    2. Click **Project settings** > **Connectivity** > **CIDR ranges** tab to see a list of existing allowed destination IP address ranges, or **Private Path connections** tab to see a list of existing private path connections.
-2. Go to the row with the allowed destination IP address range that you want to remove and click the delete (trash can) icon.
+2. Go to the row with the allowed outbound destination that you want to remove and click the delete (trash can) icon.
 3. Confirm the deletion when prompted.

 ## Managing allowed outbound destinations by using the CLI